shyakx/BK_PULSE/komeza-bank-ui/README.md

 A comprehensive retention management platform built specifically for Bank of Kigali's Retention Department.
 This application provides role-based dashboards, campaign management, and customer retention tools for the retention team.

+## 🔄 **Updated Model Integration**

+This project now integrates with the new improved churn prediction model from the [BK_PULSE GitHub repository](https://github.com/shyakx/BK_PULSE.git).
+The new model provides better accuracy and performance compared to the previous version.

 ## 🚀 Features

 - **Role-Based Dashboards**: Specialized interfaces for HOD, Senior Managers, Data Analysts, and Officers